losizm/little-config/README.md

 val storage   = config.getOrElse("storage", ConfigMemorySize.ofBytes(0))
 ```

-In all fairness, there are other ways to achieve this, such as defining default
-values in a reference configuration, or using `Config.withFallback()`.
-Nonetheless, providing a default when getting the value is a nice alternative.

 ### Trying to Get Value from Config

 The `getTry[T]` method is added to `Config` to work in much the same way as